 Gifts from alumnae and their parents, current parents, grandparents, faculty, and friends allow Foxcroft to offer a dynamic and holistic educational program.

-Exceptional levels of support strengthen every aspect of school life.
+Exceptional levels of support strengthen every aspect of boarding school life.
 A cutting-edge science program and facility, merit and need-based scholarships, new and updated software, hardware and networking capabilities, and expanded community service opportunities are just a few of the visible outcomes of thoughtful gifts to Foxcroft.

 Credit card gifts are accepted numerous ways: online, over the phone, or through the mail.

 Foxcroft School accepts Visa, MasterCard, Discover, and American Express.
 To make a gift via the phone, please contact the Director of Advancement Services Laura Booze at 540.687.4517 or email her at email@example.com.